 At the end of the second contract year, a faculty member will again be evaluated by her/his supervisor by May 15th.
 If deficiencies or reason(s) for unsatisfactory performance identified in the remediation plan have been remediated to the satisfaction of the faculty member's supervisor, the supervisor will recommend the faculty member, at the end of the second contract year, be extended a new three-year contract incorporating the last year of the current contract with two additional contract years.
 If, however, at the end of the second contract year the faculty member has been unsuccessful in completing the remediation plan and/or in substantially correcting deficiencies noted at the time of the previous year's evaluation (above), the faculty member will be given feedback concerning his/her unsuccessful completion of the remediation plan.
-The supervisor's written feedback will be given to the faculty member may accept the supervisor's feedback in which case the faculty member's current contract will remain valid and in force until the expiration date contained therein.
+The supervisor's written feedback will be given to the faculty member, the dean, and the senior vice president-academic affairs (SVPAA).
+The faculty member may accept the supervisor's feedback in which case the faculty member's current contract will remain valid and in force until the expiration date contained therein.